sigp/lighthouse/README.md

 [ethereum/beacon_chain](https://github.com/ethereum/beacon_chain) repo.

-**NOTE: the cryptography libraries used in this implementation are very experimental and all cryptography should be assumed to be insecure.**
+**NOTE: the cryptography libraries used in this implementation are very experimental and as such all cryptography should be assumed to be insecure.**

 ## Motivation